Girgias/php-rfcs/container-offset-behaviour.md

 ### Objects container improvements

+#### For userland

+Introduce new, more granular, interfaces:
+ - `DimensionReadable`: which would have the equivalent of `offsetGet()` and ``offsetExists()``
+ - `DimensionWritable`: which would have the equivalent of `offsetSet()`
+ - `DimensionUnsettable`: which would have the equivalent of `offsetUnset()`
+ - `Appendable`: which would have a single method `append(mixed $value): mixed` that is called when appending

+// TODO: Figure out where the `fetch()` needs to go, possible write?

+Ideally, we would want the interfaces to have generic types, as this would allow TypeErrors to be thrown by the engine without needing to manually handle the type of the offset and/or value.

+However, `mixed` allows us to migrate to generic types if we ever get them.

+Intersection types makes the addition and usage of more granular interfaces possible.

+Those new interfaces and methods provide clearer semantics and behaviour that is known to be supported or not by the class, while simplifying the implementation of said classes.

+#### For internals and extensions

 If the object does not support being used as a container then the handlers should be the ``NULL`` pointer.
+Moreover, the object should implement the relevant interfaces for the capabilities that it supports.

 ``bool has_dimension(const zend_object *object, const zval *offset, zval *rv)`` Meaning extension cannot overload the ``empty()`` check anymore,